yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/nameditem-add.md

 ---
-title: "Add Named Item"
+title: "namedItem: add"
 description: "Adds a new name to the collection of the given scope using the user's locale for the formula."
 localization_priority: Normal
 author: "ruoyingl"
-ms.prod: ""
+ms.prod: "excel"
 doc_type: apiPageType
 ---